 You can easily use this tool to analyze all the URLs stored in your sitemap too.
 Just select the Import Data from URL option and enter your sitemap URL to upload it.

 Then, click on Import Data to validate your structured data.
 Once the report is generated, you will be emailed the analyzed data.

 - Structured data found: Indicates whether the structured data was found on the page or not.

 - Markup type: Markup type.

-- Found entities: Type of found structured data.
+- Found entities: Detected structured data types.

-- Check if all structured data are implemented correctly.
-When you see “yes” in the column Structured data found, you should also see an “ok” in column Status.
-If there is a different status in the column, correct the errors and recheck the URL.
-You can also debug the specific errors in structured data using Google’s Structured Data Testing Tool.
+- Verify that all structured data is correctly implemented.
+If you see “Yes” in the Structured DataFound column, you should also see “OK” in the Status column.
+If not, fix the errors and recheck the URL.
+You can also debug specific errors in structured data using Google’s Structured Data Testing Tool.